Gravitational Multipoles in Five Dimensions: Introduction and Summary

 In five dimensions, there has been very little attempt to seriously and rigorously define multipoles in any way, although their existence (and form) have sometimes been assumed in the study of hypothetical five-dimensional gravitational observables, see e.g. \cite{Cardoso:2019vof}.
 To the best of our knowledge, the only attempt to carefully define multipole moments in five dimensions was a higher-dimensional generalization of the Geroch-Hansen formalism by Tanabe, Ohashi, and Shiromizu \cite{Tanabe:2010}.
 This definition was incomplete in various ways (although the specific apparent ambiguity they reported in defining the Geroch-Hansen multipoles beyond quadrupole order is not actually present); we discuss this further in detail in Appendix \ref{app:GH}.

-In our paper, we rigorously define gravitational multipole moments for stationary, asymptotically flat vacuum solutions to Einstein's equations, using a five-dimensional generalization of Thorne's ACMC formalism.
+In our paper, we define mass and current gravitational multipole moments for stationary, asymptotically flat vacuum solutions to Einstein's equations, using a five-dimensional generalization of Thorne's ACMC formalism.
 As we show, this formalism is readily generalizable to five dimensions and allows the unambiguous definition of multipole moments (as we show) for such spacetimes.

 The rest of this paper is structured as follows.
 In the following Section \ref{sec:summary}, we briefly summarize the main results of our work.
 In Section \ref{sec:linear}, we solve the five-dimensional vacuum Einstein equations in the de Donder gauge, first in linearized gravity and then arguing what the form of the non-linear completion must be.
 These results lead naturally to our definition of ACMC coordinate systems in Section \ref{sec:ACMC}, for which we give the explicit definitions in terms of asymptotic expansions of the metric coefficients, and also give the explicit expressions in the case where the metric additionally enjoys biaxial symmetry.
 In Section \ref{sec:examples}, we apply this new five-dimensional ACMC formalism to a few examples (the Myers-Perry black hole, the black ring with both one and two angular momenta, and supersymmetric smooth multicentered geometries).
 Finally, Appendix \ref{app:STF} gives an overview of STF tensors and also discusses the new ASTF tensors that we have introduced, and Appendix \ref{app:GH} discusses the (only) earlier attempt to define multipoles in five dimensions using the Geroch-Hansen formalism.